genelet/godbi/README.md

 ```
 where _custom_ would add customized actions where using action's name as the key and _Capability_ as the value.
 Note that

-If to make own parse function, make sure to run `Assertion` to assert the JSON structure to the right `Action` types:
+If to write own parse function, make sure to run `Assertion` to assert right `Action` types:

 ```go
 func (self *Model) Assertion(custom ...map[string]Capability) error